Noviel/webpack-features/README.md

     // for example: `node_modules` for node target will be added to externals automatically externals = [],

+    // for build for node target
+    // array of strings or regular expressions which will be bundled
+    // usefull if you are using workspaces and include one package from another externalsWhitelist = null,

     // path to `node_modules` to exclude them if needed modulesDir = 'node_modules'
   },